Woltvint/uu-secret-manager/README.md

 # 7. List all stored secrets
 repo-secret-manager list

+# 8. Export secrets to CSV for backup
+repo-secret-manager export ./secrets-backup.csv

-# 8. Work with a different repository
+# 9. Work with a different repository
 repo-secret-manager -r /path/to/other/repo add "another-secret" repo-secret-manager -r /path/to/other/repo list
 ```